llucax/pausable_timer/README.md

 import 'package:pausable_timer/pausable_timer.dart';

 void main() async {
-  // We need to make it nullable because we have a "circular dependency" between
-  // the callback and the variable.
-Since we are using the same variable we are
-  // initializing, the compiler can't guarantee the callback won't be called
-  // before the PausableTimer constructor finishes.
-  PausableTimer? timerInit;
+  // We make it "late" to be able to use the timer in the timer's callback. late final PausableTimer timer;
   var countDown = 5;

   print('Create a periodic timer that fires every 1 second and starts it');
-  timerInit = PausableTimer(
+  timer = PausableTimer(
     Duration(seconds: 1),
     () {
       countDown--;